midibox/mios32/apps/misc/usb_midi_2x2/README.txt

 a MIOS terminal (part of MIOS Studio) in plain text format via the first USB port for diagnosis.

-This function can be activated by jumpering J5B.A4 to ground.
+This function can be activated in the MIDI terminal (type 'help' for commands)

-By jumpering J5B.A5 to ground, Active Sense, MIDI Clock and MTC messages are filtered.

-By jumpering J5B.A6 to ground, the beat number and tempo (BPM) is displayed on each beat when a MIDI clock is received.

-By jumpering J5B.A7 to ground, the MIDI time code (MTC) is displayed in plain text format whenever all 8 MTC messages have been received.
-(NOT IMPLEMENTED YET)

 4 LEDs can be connected to J5A.A0..A3 to display the receive/transmit status.
 The cathodes (short legs) have to be connected to Ground (J5A.Vs),